forourjunkuseonly/bs-b4-boilerplate/README.md

 # Bootstrap Beta 4 Boilerplate
-This is a starter template, using the [Bootstrap Beta 4](http://getbootstrap.com/) source files.
+This is a collection of the public starter templates, using the [Bootstrap Beta 4](http://getbootstrap.com/) source files.

+### Included Templates (so far):
+- Starter-Template
+- Jumbotron
+- Navbar Examples
+- Navbar Top
+- Navbar Top Fixed
+- Album
+- Carousel
+- Cover Page

+For simplicity, the template related custom styles have been broken off onto there own matching individual css files.
+The'll need to be sorted out per individual project.

 ### Built In Workflow Tools
 Assets include a dev/production workflow using Gulp.js, for compiling and reloading during development.